 Verdict – Fiverr

 It’s really easy for clients to find potential freelancers on Fiverr.
 You search by using specific keywords or by choosing one of the tabs corresponding to the category of work you’re looking for.
 Once you click on a category, a list of sub-categories appears for you to dig through, in case you need something more specific.

 Clients evaluate whether they like a profile and decide if they want to buy a service or not.
-It’s really a case of the buyers going to the freelancers, unless the freelancers make use of the Buyer Requests tool.
+It’s really a case of the buyers going to the freelancers.

 On Upwork, you can search for Talent, Jobs, and Projects.
 Talent shows you freelancer profiles, Job search shows you job listings that you can apply to as a freelancer, and the Projects search shows you specific pre-defined services that you can buy (very much like what you find on Fiverr).